-The Orange Tree Theatre in Richmond is presenting a production of an 1896 Georges Feydeau play that is a must for fans staying in central London hotels.
+The Orange Tree Theatre in Richmond is presenting a production of an 1896 Georges Feydeau play that is a must for fans staying in boutique hotels London.

 On until February 2nd, Sauce for the Goose has attracted rave reviews and is a classic French farce with hilarious scenes.
 The show is directed by Sam Walters, with set design by Sam Dowson and the cast includes Auriol Smith, Beth Cordingly and David Antrobus.